whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-15-Birchbox-July-2015-Sample-Choice-Reveal.md

 <p>Sample choice is limited to a first-come, first-serve basis.
 Subscribers will get an email on or around June 25th to choose either the sample choice or the featured box.
 If you’d rather not choose a sample or the curated box, they'll create a box for you based on your Beauty Profile.</p>

-Not a subscriber?
+<p>Not a subscriber?
 You can <a href="https://www.birchbox.com/invite/whatsupmailbox"><big>join here</big></a> to start your subscription with the July box.
-Note: You must be subscribed by June 23rd to participate in the July Sample Choice.
+Note: You must be subscribed by June 23rd to participate in the July Sample Choice.</p>

 <p>What will you be choosing this month?</p>